teamdigitale/teamdigitale.governo.it/en/people/daniela-battisti.md

 I applied for the International Relations position because I strongly believed in the Team’s vision.
 I am very enthusiastic about the prospect of contributing to the Team’s mission.

-Start Date: January 1st March 2017 subject to confirmation of the Court of Auditors
+Start Date: March 10, 2017

+Period Provided: until September 16, 2018

+Annual Compensation:  € 90,000

+Approved by the Court of Auditors:  April 10, 2017